 For California's public school students, the English Language Proficiency Assessment for California (ELPAC) is the required state test for English Language Proficiency (ELP) that must be given to students whose primary language is not English, as determined by the HLS or teacher observation.
-State law (California Education Code [EC] sections 313 and 60810) and federal law (Titles I and III of the Every Student Succeeds Act [ESSA], the reauthorization of the Elementary and Secondary Education Act [ESEA]) require that LEAs administer a state test of English language proficiency (ELP) and develop an English Learner Progress Indicator (ELPI) for (1) newly enrolled students whose primary language is not English, as an initial assessment; and (2) students who are English Learners (ELS), as a summative assessment.
+State law (California Education Code [EC] sections 313 and 60810) and federal law (Titles I and III of the Every Student Succeeds Act [ESSA], the reauthorization of the Elementary and Secondary Education Act [ESEA]) require that LEAs administer a state test of English language proficiency (ELP) and develop an English Learner Progress Indicator (ELPI) for (1) newly enrolled students in grades K-12 whose primary language is not English, as an initial assessment; and (2) students who are English Learners (ELs) as a summative assessment.
 ELPAC results are not used to measure academic achievement.
+There is no opt-out option for the ELPAC for eligible students.
+State and federal laws require that all English learner students be assessed annually on the state English language proficiency assessment until reclassified as fluent English proficient.

 Once tests are scored by the testing agency, individual student score reports (SSRs) are loaded directly to both the parent and student portals of the school's student information system from the Test Operation Management System.
-Once scores are received, parents will also be informed of test results within 30 calendar days from the first day of the current school year via email and/or through US mail.
+Once scores are received, parents will also be informed of test results within 30 calendar days from the first day of the current school year via email.
 If some or all SSRs are received after the last day of instruction for the school year, parents will receive the SSR within 15 working days at the start of the next school year.
 Parents/guardians are notified of results in writing in a language they can understand (or orally if they are unable to understand written communication).
 Parents will also be notified in any language of which 15% or more of the student population speaks in common.
-Additionally, each student's test results are uploaded to the charter's student information system and recorded on the English Language Master Tracking Spreadsheet.
+Additionally, each student's test results are uploaded to the charter's student information system, as well as recorded in our database, Ellevation, and on the English Language Master Tracking Sheet.
 When a student withdraws from Sage Oak Charter School, a list of the student's test results will be printed from the student information system and included in the student's requested cume file.